-The aim of the TRG is to study the flow dynamics and deposits of turbidity currents and related flow types via outcrop studies, flume experiments, seismic studies and theoretical approaches.
-Improved understanding of the processes involved in deposition leads to a better capacity to predict sand distributions, and characterise reservoir properties.
+The aim of the TRG is to study the flow dynamics and deposits of turbidity currents and related flow types via outcrop studies, flume experiments, subsurface and metadata studies and theoretical approaches.
+Improved understanding of the processes involved in deposition leads to a better capacity to predict sand distributions and characterise reservoir properties.